KTLA’s Chris Burrous’ Cause Of Death Possibly Drugs

 With tear-filled eyes, KTLA anchor Sara Welch described her colleague’s death as a “heartbreaking loss.”

-She added: “The viewer condolences are beautiful.
+She added, “The viewer condolences are beautiful.
 They’re pouring in remembering Chris as someone who came into their homes every weekend morning, someone they woke up to.”

 Nearly 20 years ago, I was morning reporter @KGETnews in Bakersfield. @chrisburrous was our morning anchor.
 He taught me how to do engaging live shots, and I was in awe of his dynamic presence on air.
 My heartfelt condolences to Mai, who was an anchor at KGET too ❤️ #ChrisBurrous